lucaslazzaris/lucaslazzaris.github.io/_posts/2021-05-13-career-change.markdown

 Learning Python was way more pleasant than C. I used Codecademy and, in a few hours, I could write scripts to solve some simple numerical problems.

-Unfortunately, Python’s performance was not good enough to solve the project (competing with Fortran is challenging).
+Unfortunately, Python's performance was not good enough to solve the project (competing with Fortran is challenging).
 So, I retired from Python in my research activities.
 Yet I took a course on Udemy by Jose Portilla about data science because I was curious.
 And it helped me better visualize and present data.

 The project changed to C++ to enhance performance.
-And that’s the language I worked for almost three years.
-I employed Deitel & Deitel’s book to learn the basics of C++.
+And that's the language I worked for almost three years.
+I employed Deitel & Deitel's book to learn the basics of C++.

 In my fifth college year, I worked a semester as a researcher intern in a multinational.
 That was a great experience!
 I kept working mainly with C++ programming and solving automation problems with Python.
 And I employed VBA to manage Windows processes and run some simulations in parallel.
 The idea was to increase the number of instances of a program used to optimize components.